Our Newfoundland Ponies

 Sweet Lily is outgoing, calm, quiet, trusting and curious.
 She has a strong sturdy build and nice driving trot, like her mom.
 One can't help but love Lily; the beautiful heart she wears on her forehead is the equivalent of one wearing their heart on their sleeve.
 Lily was in a foster home in Massachusetts with her mother Holly, where they enjoyed driving and lots of pony hugs.

 Both Lily and Holly have been diagnosed with Cushing's disease and are being treated.
-Holly did her job to help the breed by having 2 foals, but Lily has not.
-However, that may change this year.
+Holly did her job to help the breed by having 2 foals, 1 of whom has had 4 purebred foals.
+Lily however, has not had offspring try as we may.

 Lily's Family Tree